IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/ben-schwarz.md

 Uh, everything!
 But seriously — Time estimation.
 God, its the hardest.
 I’m still rubbish at at it.

-## Front-end seems to be easy until you start to learning.
+## Frontend seems to be easy until you start to learning.
 How do you face the challenge of learning new things?

 I read a tonne of articles, and spend a lot of time talking to people.
 Sometimes you’ve gotta build a test page and start exploring.